exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 3. Potentially sit here to stack t for bigger \\(\phi_2\\) when you have students in \\(\phi_2\\).
 Only do this when you are near a graduation mark.
 4. Respec the all 30 students from R9.
 5. Wait for the autoprestige to prestige and swap back students to R9.
+When you are later in a graduation, you will ned to prestige manually
 6. Repeat.

 {{ yt.embed('https://youtu.be/c8ekMzXWD_g') }}